-- The color on the paint is richer and durable.
+- The color on the paint is richer and more durable.

-- In case you need to redo the paint, the process will be cut down as it's very clear hence doesn't need to be scraped or sand down.
+- In case you need to redo the paint, the process will be cut down as it's very clear, so it doesn't need to be scraped or sand down.

 - Its performance is highly effective and efficient for all your container works.

 In summary, you can conclude that water-based paints offer the best protection in terms of chemical hazards.
-Less volatile compounds will pollute the environment hence safe and secure for your shipping container home.
-Their overall appearance is clear and strong providing a beautiful outlook of the surface.
+Fewer volatile compounds will pollute the environment, so they are safe and secure for your shipping container home.
+Their overall appearance is clear and strong, providing a beautiful outlook of the surface.